-Brazilian laws allow free drinking on the street.
-This gives the choice to pack your own booze picnic or just purchase from the local supermarket or stores.
-You’ll have to make buddy up with a bar/ restaurant or use of a toilet mind…
+Brazilian law allows drinking on the street.
+This gives the choice to pack your own booze-picnic or just purchase from the local supermarket or stores.
+You’ll have to make buddy up with a bar/ restaurant or use of a toilet though …

 7. Fluminense Club